Call options and probabilistic intuition - dependence on time

 Areas of influence of the initial stock price

 As a result of our assumptions, we can visualize areas of influence for two times in Figure 1.
 Points are on the same straight line.
 Similarly, points are on the same straight line.
 This is because by Assumption 2, the triangles and are similar.
 Note that the triangle is flatter than because in both cases the area should be 1.

 Finding ranges of initial stock prices that can lead to ITM areas

 In Figure 2 we find initial price ranges that may contribute to the ITM areas.
 For example, for time we find the highest initial price such that its area of influence doesn't intersect the ITM area .
-Only initial prices above can contribute to (such prices are shown by green lines).
-Similarly, only initial prices above can contribute to (such prices are shown by blue lines).
+Only initial prices above can contribute to (such prices are shown by the green arrow).
+Similarly, only initial prices above can contribute to (such prices are shown by the blue arrow).
 Since the blue area is wider than the green area, the call expiring at must be more expensive than the one expiring at .